michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0075.md

 - n: a device for treating injury or disease
 - adj: designed to promote discipline
 ### Family
+- corrective: correctively, correctives+
-corrective: correctively, correctives+;correct: correctable, corrected, correctedly, correcting, correctingly, correction, corrective, correctly, correctness, corrects, incorrect;correctable: uncorrectable;corrected: uncorrected;correction: correctional, corrections;correctional: correctionally;correctness: correctnesses;incorrect: incorrectly, incorrectness;incorrectness: incorrectnesses
+- correct: correctable, corrected, correctedly, correcting, correctingly, correction, corrective, correctly, correctness, corrects, incorrect
+- correctable: uncorrectable
+- corrected: uncorrected
+- correction: correctional, corrections
+- correctional: correctionally
+- correctness: correctnesses
+- incorrect: incorrectly, incorrectness
+- incorrectness: incorrectnesses
 ### Examples
 - Qualcomm said it will seek an immediate stay of the corrective order and appeal the decision to the Seoul High Court.
 - The district said Horton did not engage in corporal punishment, and its uniform complaint compliance office said no corrective action is needed.